Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/13-transaction-types/+page.md

 ### Type 2 (0x02)

-Introduced by EIP1559 during Ethereum's London fork, this transaction type aimed to mitigate Ethereum's high network fees.
+Introduced by EIP1559 during Ethereum's London fork, this transaction type aims to mitigate Ethereum's high network fees.

 - Replaces the gas price parameter with a **base fee**, adjusted for each block.
 - Adds the **Max Priority Fee per Gas**, the maximum fee the sender is willing to pay for prioritization.